 Step 4: After the “Encrypt Document” dialog opens, delete the password in the field under “Password”, and click OK to confirm that.

 Step 5: Click Ctrl + S to save the changes to the Excel file, so that the “Password to Open” is removed.
-Next time you can open the Excel file without password.
+Next time you can open the Excel file without a password.

 Part 2: How to remove “Password to Modify” in Excel file